OvalQuilter/lyrics-status/README.md

 After all this done, open `File` section and click `Save`.

 Now you gotta go to `open.spotify.com`, press `Escape`, paste your Discord token and enjoy!

+> Note: Your connection speed may create problems if it's too low.
 # If something goes wrong...
 Well, let's be honest, nothing in this world can work with 100% probability.
 Here's all error codes which can appear:

 `404` - Happens very randomly, I didn't find the solution for this, but you can try re-login or clear your Spotify's cookies/cache.

 `502` - Happens randomly.
 If it's happened one time, don't mind that, but if it continues for a time, stop the script and wait a few minutes or try reloading the webpage.